Turangalîla-Symphonie: Instrumentation

+Interestingly, the piece does not require timpani, notwithstanding the use of a very large percussion section.
 The demanding piano part includes several solo cadenzas.

 Cyclic themes

 In writing about the work, Messiaen identified four cyclic themes that reappear throughout; there are other themes specific to each movement.
 In the score the themes are numbered, but in later writings he gave them names to make them easier to identify, without intending the names to have any other, literary meaning.

 Structure

 The work is in ten movements, linked by the common themes identified above, and other musical ideas:

 The composer's initial plan was for a symphony in the conventional four movements, which eventually became numbers 1, 4, 6, and 10.
 Next, he added the three Turangalîla movements, which he originally called tâlas, a reference to the use of rhythm in Indian classical music.
 Finally, the 2nd, 5th, and 8th movements were inserted.
 Early on, Messiaen authorized separate performance of movements 3, 4, and 5, as Three tâlas (not to be confused with the original use of the term for the three Turangalîla movements), but later came to disapprove of the performance of extracts.